 MEDICAL TREATMENT OR COMPENSATION FOR INJURY

-Include the following statement verbatim: The VA has the authority to provide medical treatment to participants injured by participation in a VA study.
-If you are injured as a result of being in this study, the VA will provide the necessary medical treatment in accordance with federal law.
-If you want to make a legal claim against the VA or anyone who works for the VA, special laws may apply.
-The Federal Tort Claims Act (28 U.S.C.
-1346(b), 2671-2680) is a federal law that controls when and how a person can bring a claim against the U.S. Government.
-If you sign this document you re not giving up your right to make a legal claim against the United States.
+Include the following statement verbatim: If you are injured as a result of the use of <<insert name of HUD>>, the VA can provide you with medical care.
+However, you and/or your insurance company will be billed for the costs of treatment.
+Neither the VA, nor the FDA, nor the government has any program that would pay the costs of the complications of the procedures required or for the use of <<insert name of HUD>>.

 VOLUNTARY PARTICIPATION: State that participation is voluntary.
 Indicate that refusal to participate will involve no penalty or loss of benefits to which the participant is otherwise entitled.
 Also indicate that the participant may discontinue participation at any time and still receive the same standard of care that he or she would otherwise have received.